Miniature Schnauzers are full of fun and love to be by their human’s side.

 They aren’t fans of walking in the rain, though, and generally avoid puddles.

 Remember to exercise their brain too!
 Mini Schnauzers love an excuse to use their nose, so hiding treats or toys in the garden for them to find is lots of fun!
-It’s also a great way of getting children involved in.
+It’s also a great way of getting children involved.
 Puzzle feeders and activity toys can be used indoors when it gets too chilly to venture outside.

-All puppies need to learn how to be around people, pets, and other dogs, in a calm and polite way (known as socialisation).
+All puppies need to learn how to be around people, pets, and other dogs, calmly and politely (known as socialisation).
 They also need help to feel calm, comfortable, and confident in everyday situations like travelling, the sound of traffic, and being in busy places (known as habituation).
 This is essential to prevent tricky behavioural problems in the future, and you'll be off to a great start with your ongoing training.

 This breed can be easy to train.
 They’re bright and full of beans, but owners will need to be persistent, consistent, and positive.